avidbots/flatland/docs/core_functions/models.rst

       collide_connected: false

       # optional, in the format of [lower limit, upper limit], if specified
-      # confines the rotation of the joint within the limits, or rotate 360
+      # confines the rotation of the joint within the limits, or it is free to
-      # degrees otherwise, applies only to revolute joints
+      # rotate 360 degrees otherwise, applies only to revolute joints
       limits = [0, 0]

       # required, specifies the anchor point on each body, applies to all joint